I-3-7-14.Other Common Reasons for Remand

 A. Work Activity

-The Appeals Council may remand to develop work activity and determine whether the claimant engaged in substantial gainful activity during the period he or she was found under a disability.
-See Appeals Text Guide.
+When necessary, the Appeals Council (AC) will remand a case to an administrative law judge (ALJ) to develop the claimant's work activity and determine whether the claimant engaged in substantial gainful activity during a period in which he or she was found to be under a disability.

 B. Waiver of Recovery of Overpayment

-The Appeals Council may remand to develop the issue of waiver of recovery of an overpayment, when the issue was properly before the ALJ but was not resolved and the evidence is insufficient for the Appeals Council to resolve the issue.
+When a waiver of recovery of an overpayment issue was properly before the ALJ but was not resolved, and the evidence is insufficient for the AC to resolve the issue, the AC will grant review and may remand the case to an ALJ to develop the issue.

 C. Insured Status